-- In case of fees based on fixed percentage of the corpus/fixed amount, income is accrued at the end of the quarter/month. - In case of fees, based on the returns of the portfolio, income is accounted on each anniversary as per the agreement.
+- In case of fees based on fixed percentage of the corpus/fixed amount, income is accrued at the end of the quarter/month. - In case of fees based on the returns of the portfolio, income is accounted on each anniversary as per the agreement.

-A. Treds Limited
+A.Treds Ltd.

 Onboarding Fee is a one-time fee and is recognized at the time of onboarding of buyer, seller or financier.
 Transaction fee is recurring in nature and is recognised on time proportion basis over the tenure of transaction.
+Transaction fee received from sellers is recognised upfront on the date of transaction.
 The Company follows recognition of annual fees on time proportion basis over the tenure of one year.

-Freecharge Payment Technologies Private Limited
+Freecharge Payment Technologies Private Ltd.